Wildlife Conservation Volunteer Program in Victoria Falls

 Bedding is provided and during the hot months a sheet should be adequate cover in the evenings, as there is no air conditioning in the volunteer accommodation.
 During the cooler months, you may wish to bring a sleeping bag for an extra layer of warmth.
-Volunteers are asked to bring their own towels.

 The conservation centre has staff on site 24-hours a day and a safe is available in the staff office for volunteers to store small valuables.
 As the reserve is a ‘Big 5’ area (home to lion, leopard, elephant, rhino and buffalo), the property is protected by an electric fence and volunteers need to ask permission before leaving the facility and cannot leave the facility on foot.